 1) The History of Chinese Cuisine

-2) Chinese Food within the Western World
+2) Chinese Food in the Western World

 Chinese meals have usually enjoyed immense recognition within the West.
 Today, there are almost 50,000 Chinese restaurants in the United States, a tribute to the popularity of a culinary fashion that feeds over 1000000000 humans each day.
-Some of the maximum popular Chinese dishes that discover their place on tables around the arena include:
+Some of the most popular Chinese dishes that discover their place on tables around the arena include:

 Chow Mein: